sovrin-foundation/sovrin/TAA/README.md

   - Hash: `"8cee5d7a573e4893b08ff53a0761a22a1607df3b3fcd7e75b98696c92879641f"`

   - Added to MainNet :
-  - Added to StagingNet :
+  - Added to TestNet :
   - Added to BuilderNet : February 4, 2020

 - Version 1